tylerlong/iohook/README.md

 The original iohook project doesn't support webpack very well.
 Especially, you need to add this library to externals, otherwise it cannot find some *.node file.

 So I want to simplify the project by limiting what it supports to make it work better with webpack.

+## Todo

+- Create a script to auto download prebuilt from https://github.com/wilix-team/iohook/releases.